CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/datasetpostprocess.md

 <span style="font-size: 80%;">*Expressions made into individual cropped images*</span>

 To remedy this, I also include sizable amount of 1:1 aspect images.
 These focus on facial expressions, certain detail focus shots of objects and items, character’s extremities to improve hand and finger accuracy, or close ups of clothing and/or patterns.
 I will also use this on the same frames of stitches I created, if possible, to also preserve those details of panning shots.
 The 1:1 aspect images also help in reducing overfit from the main resolution.
+These 1:1 crops are almost always 1080x, so they were made with future training at SDXL resolution (or 1080x1080!) in mind.

 ----